 There are just some cleaning tools that are essential to have on hand when cleaning.

 Not all cleaning tools are created equal.
-Here we have compiled a few lists of cleaning tools to use.
+Here we have compiled a list of of cleaning tools to use.
 Take a look.

 Items listed above are:

 1. A handheld Squeegee is a must for cleaning surfaces.
 When swept across the countertop or a bathroom floor with just a little bit of water, it pools all the water, which also catches hair and debris.
 Use a dustpan to pick it up off the floor or counter and dump the waste in the toilet, sink, or trash.

 2. Silicone tools are better than using a sponge.
 Consider replacing any foam brushes or scrubbing pads with a silicone tool instead.
 Silicone tools can be cleaned in a dishwasher.
 You can throw them with in the wash each time you run a load.
 They are less likely to harbor bacteria, unlike sponges.

 3. Plastic Hand Dish Scrubber is excellent for scrubbing hard surfaces like your tile and tub.